Fordbridge

+The village of Kingshurst borders the town at the western point of Cooks Lane.
+A significant part of the town borders the City of Birmingham district to the west.
+The River Cole, West Midlands shapes the border between Fordbridge and neighbouring Chelmsley Wood to the south and east.

 Etymology

 Fordbridge gets its name from the crossing over the River Cole on Cooks Lane, which was referred to as "Ford Bridge" on 19th century OS maps.
 This name suggests this site was previously a ford, but eventually a bridge was built on the site of that ford, thus giving the bridge and ultimately the civil parish its name.

 Transport

-The closest railway station is Marston Green.
-From there, there are trains to Birmingham International, Birmingham New Street, and stations in Coventry as well as services to London Euston station.
+The closest railway station to the town is Marston Green.